 Penetrating Concrete Sealers

 Silane Sealers--Silanes are considered a water repellent.
 They provide protection against water, moisture, efflorescence, freeze/thaw damage, deicing chemicals, acid rain deterioration, salt intrusion, UV damage, scaling and spalling, dirt buildup, mold and mildew, alkali attack, and corrosion of reinforcing steel.
-Silanes penetrate into the surface and create a chemical reaction with minerals in the capillaries of the substrate to form a covalent bond with minerals within the surface.
-The molecules in this type of sealer are very small which allows for very deep penetration...probably the deepest penetration of all penetrating sealers.
-However, because molecules are so small, this results in low coverage rates and as such surface must be heavily saturated or sealer must be applied multiple times with a high solid Silane in order to achieve topical protection benefits.
-If achieved though, Silanes offer excellent hydrophobic and oilophobic repellent benefits.
-Silanes can darken a surface with heavy application though and are susceptible to permanent staining when subject to exposure to oil, gasoline, transmission fluid, or other hydrocarbons.
-Silanes are typically used in sealing very dense surfaces such as high performance concrete, brick, and stone.
+Silanes penetrate into the surface and have a chemical reaction with minerals in the capillaries of the substrate to form a cross linked silicone resin within the surface.
+The molecules in this type of sealer are very small which allows for very deep penetration.
+However, because molecules are so small, this results in low coverage rates and as such surface must be heavily saturated or sealer must be applied multiple times with a high actives solid Silane in order to achieve topical protection benefits.
+If achieved though, Silanes offer excellent hydrophobic repellent benefits.
+Silanes can darken a surface with heavy application though.
+Silanes are typically used in sealing very dense surfaces such as high performance concrete and stone.
 Our PS105 and PS109 are Silane based sealers.

 Topical Concrete Sealers/ Coatings

 Acrylic Sealers--Acrylic Sealers bond to the surface being sealed with no chemical reaction with the surface like the penetrating sealers.
 These sealers contain an acrylic polymer resin and are either solvent or water based.
 This type of sealer provides durable protection, color enhancement, and a gloss appearance.
 The solvent based Acrylic Sealers provide better protection, superior color enhancement, and a higher gloss sheen or more of a "wet look" over the water based versions.
 However, the water based versions are more environmentally friendly and easier to use.
 The solvent based versions generally contain Volatile Organic Compounds (VOCs) and are normally flammable and/ or combustible and, as such, require greater care and caution when using.
 Both types of Acrylic Sealers can become brittle, delaminate with age, or often yellow.
-Our Acrylic Sealers have a non yellowing or UV resistant agent to prevent yellowing.
+Our Acrylic Sealers are non yellowing and UV resistant.
 Since these sealers are topical and subject to traffic and weather, the lifespan is significantly less than penetrating sealers and generally only last about 1-3 years, with exterior applications on the lower end and interior applications on the higher end.
 This type of sealer is excellent for decorative concrete, pavers, and exposed aggregate.
 Acrylic sealers can make surfaces slippery and can reduce the traction coefficient under certain conditions.
 For this reason, we recommend using an anti-skid additive during the application process to improve the slip resistance of the sealed surface.
 Some Acrylic Sealers can also be used as a curing agent for newly placed concrete or for sealing existing concrete, brick, or stone.
 Our TS200 and TS201 are solvent based Acrylic Sealers and our TS202 is a water based Acrylic Sealer.
 All 3 of these Acrylic Sealers can also be used as a curing agent.
 Acrylic Sealers are sometimes modified with other chemical compounds (ex. urethane, epoxy, methyl methacrylate, etc.) to improve durability, abrasion resistance, or chemical resistance.
 For example, garage floor paint available from most Big Box stores is typically an acrylic based sealer modified with epoxy.

-Epoxy/ Urethane Sealers--Epoxy/ Urethane sealers are two part coating systems that bond to the surface being sealed with no chemical reaction with the surface like the penetrating sealers.
-The combination of Epoxy with Urethane creates a cross linking coating that is very durable.
-These systems are superior to early generation one part epoxy coatings as those sealers resulted in a very thick surface build up which was prone to cracking and delamination.
-The new two part coating systems avoid many of the issues associated with the early generation one part epoxy coatings.
-This type of sealer system is ideal for applications where chemical resistance, abrasion resistance and change in appearance is required.
-For this type of sealer, there are usually many color and decorative flake options available for changing the appearance of your surface.
-Epoxy/ Urethane sealers can make surfaces slippery and can reduce the traction coefficient under certain conditions.
+Epoxy and Urethane Coatings--Epoxy and Urethane coatings are normally two part coating systems that bond to the surface being sealed with no chemical reaction with the surface like the penetrating sealers.
+The combination of a resin with an accelerator or activator creates a cross linked coating that is very durable.
+These systems are superior to early generation one part epoxy or urethane coatings as those coatings resulted in less durable coatings more prone to abrasion, cracking, delamination, or stains.
+The new two part coating systems avoid many of the issues associated with the early generation one part epoxy and urethane coatings.
+This type of system is ideal for applications where chemical resistance, abrasion resistance and change in appearance is required.
+For this type of solution, there are usually many color and decorative flake options available for changing the appearance of your surface.
+Epoxy and Urethane coatings can make surfaces slippery and can reduce the traction coefficient under certain conditions.
 For this reason, we recommend using an anti skid during the application process to improve the slip resistance of the sealed surface.
-Since these sealers are topical and subject to traffic and weather, the lifespan is normally less than that of penetrating sealers.
+Since these solutions are topical and subject to traffic and weather, the lifespan is normally less than that of penetrating sealers.
 DIY systems from Big Box stores typically have a high failure rate and only a relatively short lifespan of 1-3 years.
 Professionally installed systems can generally last 5-7 years or more but are normally very expensive at a cost of $5 per sq. ft. or more.
 Epoxy and Urethane systems generally are not UV resistant.
 However, some systems come with a UV resistant agent.
 Our TS210 is a state of the art two part, water based acrylic modified polyurethane that can be applied to most minimally provided surfaces.
 It offers excellent 24 hour oil repellence, stain resistance, and cleanability.
 It is also UV resistant.
 It is a more cost effective solution than most other topical coatings (epoxies and urethanes), is a more durable coating than traditional acrylic sealers, and has a far less chance of failing than that of most DIY coating systems offered at Big Box stores.